thunlp/TensorFlow-Summarization/readme.md

-# Bi-GRU Seq2seq Text Summarization
+# Tensorflow Seq2seq Text Summarization

+**This branch uses new tf.contrib.seq2seq APIs in tensorflow r1.1.
+For r1.0 users, please check [Branch tf1.0](https://github.com/thunlp/TensorFlow-Summarization/tree/tf1.0)**

+---

 This is an implementation of sequence-to-sequence model using a bidirectional GRU encoder and a GRU decoder.
 This project aims to help people start working on **Abstractive Short Text Summarization** immediately.
 And hopefully, it may also work on machine translation tasks.